SmartableAI/diablo4/_games/new-gameplay-today-diablo-ivs-sorceress.md

 ---
-title: "New Gameplay Today – Diablo IV&#39;s Sorceress"
+title: "New Gameplay Today – Diablo IV's Sorceress"
 excerpt: "Jeff Cork, Leo Vader and Ben Reeves show off more exclusive gameplay of Diablo IV, which can be viewed without commentary at ..."
 originalUrl: https://youtube.com/watch?v=qPTOEGU04X4
 type: video